 Painter.
 Born UK (1975).
 Lives and works in Oxfordshire.

-Her work has been shown at the Royal Watercolour Society Open at Bankside Gallery, London, pre-selected for the Royal Institute of Painters in Watercolours, and shortlisted for the Visual Art Open UK and International Emerging Artist Awards.
+Her work has been selected for the Royal Watercolour Society Open at Bankside Gallery, London, pre-selected for the Royal Institute of Painters in Watercolours, and shortlisted for the Visual Art Open UK and International Emerging Artist Awards.

 Artist Statement